jewboi896-cmyk/StrataOS-public/README.md

 **StrataOS** is a monolithic-style custom operating system targeting the `x86_64` architecture, booting via the **Limine Bootloader**.
 It serves two primary purposes: a personal engineering sandbox and a highly structured educational tool built to help beginners master low-level concepts.

+---

+## ⚠️ Repository Status Notice (Read Before Viewing)

+> **Important**: This project is in its early architectural planning phases.
+>
+> I (the only dev) am currently in college focusing heavily on career and internship preparation.
+I graduate in 2029.
+Consequently, active logic commits will not begin for a few years at the earliest and none before 2029.
+Do not open PRs or Issues at this time.
+Discussions are welcome.
+Thank you for your understanding.
+>
+> Additionally, **this repository is a public mirror** meant for tracking stable milestones.
+Daily active development occurs entirely inside a private workspace and will be pushed here only when major checkpoints are cleared.
+Nobody is permitted to use the private repo at any time unless I specifically give you access/permission to do so (as in you want to be a part of the core dev team).
+>
+> Please note that if you want to be apart of the core dev team, you need to be able to commit to this project long term.
+This is not to say that this must be the only open source thing that you do but just be aware that this is the only expectation.
+Im expecting development to take at least 2-3 decades, probably more.

+---

 ### 🔄 The Swappable Strata System

 See [SYSTEM.md](https://github.com/jewboi896-cmyk/StrataOS-public/blob/main/SYSTEM.md) for more info.